yash-sharma1/docs-site/docs/api-reference/node-rpc.md

 RPC can be configured by tuning parameters under `[rpc]` table in the `$TMHOME/config/config.toml` file or by using the `--rpc.X` command-line flags.

 Default rpc listen address is `tcp://0.0.0.0:27147`.
-To set another address,  set the `laddr` config parameter to desired value.
+To set another address, set the `laddr` config parameter to a desired value.
-CORS (Cross-Origin Resource Sharing) can be enabled by setting `cors_allowed_origins`, `cors_allowed_methods`, `cors_allowed_headers` config parameters.
+CORS (Cross-Origin Resource Sharing) can be enabled by setting the `cors_allowed_origins`, `cors_allowed_methods`, `cors_allowed_headers` config parameters.

 ## 4. Arguments

 Arguments which expect strings or byte arrays may be passed as quoted strings, like `"abc"` or as `0x`-prefixed strings, like `0x616263`.

-If you plan to call `broadcast` functions with rest, you can generate the transacion hex output by adding `--dry` flag in your command.
+If you plan to call `broadcast` functions with rest, you can generate the transaction hex output by adding a `--dry` flag to your command.
 For example:

 ```
 bnbcli send --from XXX --to bnb1XXXXXXXXXXXXXXXX --amount 1:BNB --chain-id Binance-Chain-Tigris --node https://dataseed5.defibit.io:443 --json --memo "Test transfer" --dry --offline